gazbert/bxbot/README.md

 The `<label>` value is for descriptive use only.
 It is used in the log statements.

 The `<id>` value is the market id as defined on the exchange.
-E.g the Cryptsy LTC market id is 3: https://www.cryptsy.com/markets/view/3
+E.g the BTC-e BTC/USD market id is btc_usd : see - https://btc-e.com/api/3/docs

 The `<base-currency>` value is the currency short code for the base currency in the currency pair.
 When you buy or sell a currency pair, you are performing that action on the base currency.
 The base currency is the commodity you are buying or selling.
-E.g. in a LTC/BTC market, the first currency (LTC) is the base currency and the second currency (BTC) is the counter currency.
+E.g. in a BTC/USD market, the first currency (BTC) is the base currency and the second currency (USD) is the counter currency.

 The `<counter-currency>` value is the currency short code for the counter currency in the currency pair.
 This is also known as the quote currency.
-E.g. in a LTC/BTC market, the first currency (LTC) is the base currency and the second currency (BTC) is the counter currency.
+E.g. in a BTC/USD market, the first currency (BTC) is the base currency and the second currency (USD) is the counter currency.

 The `<enabled>` value allows you to toggle trading on the market.
 Remember, config changes are only applied on startup.